wuzhiming/electron/docs/api/menu-item.md

     the placement of their containing group after the containing group of the item with the specified label.

-**Note:** `acceleratorWorksWhenHidden` is specified as being macOS-only becuase the behavior it enables when `true` is the default on Windows and Linux.
+**Note:** `acceleratorWorksWhenHidden` is specified as being macOS-only because accelerators always work when items are hidden on Windows and Linux.
+The option is exposed to users to give them the option to turn it off, as this is possible in native macOS development.

 ### Roles